 It’s the perfect place for those who love windsurfing.
 Also, the main town of the island gives you a beautiful beach to relax and unwind yourself.

-- Zlatni Rat (a beach with crystal clear water surrounded by nice little bars to have a refreshing drink)
+- Zlatni Rat (a beach with crystal clear water surrounded by lovely little bars to have a refreshing drink)

 - Murvica and around Murvica (here you can find the most natural and unspoiled small beaches)